boredazfcuk/docker-couchpotatoserver/README.md

 USER: This is name of the user account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user on the host system which has access to your storage.
 If this variable is not set, it will default to 'user'

-UID: This is the User ID number of the above user account.
+user_id: This is the User ID number of the above user account.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same ID number as the USER's ID on the host system.
 This will avoid permissions issues on the host system.
 If this variable is not set, it will default to '1000'

 GROUP: This is name of the group account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user's primary group on the host system.
 If this variable is not set, it will default to 'group'